When I try to add a Git repository to an Amazon SageMaker notebook instance, I get a fatal error.

 Be sure that the username and password are accurate in Secrets Manager.

-• GitHub: If you have enabled two-factor authentication, then you must use a personal access token instead of a password.
-After this token is generated, you must update the password in Secrets Manager with this new token.
+If you use GitHub or GitLab and have two-factor authentication turned on, then you must use a personal access token instead of a password.
+After the token is generated, you must update the password in Secrets Manager with the new token.
+For more information, see Managing your personal access tokens on the GitHub website, or Personal access tokens on the GitLab website.

-• Bitbucket: Bitbucket doesn't support account passwords for Git authentication.
-It's a best practice to create App passwords using your Personal settings.
-After creating the App password, you must update the password in Secrets Manager.
+Bitbucket doesn't support account passwords for Git authentication.
+It's a best practice to create App passwords in your personal settings.
+After you create the App password, you must update the password in Secrets Manager.

 Verify that the notebook instance's IAM role has the required permissions

-Verify that the IAM role used for the notebook instance has the secretsmanager:GetSecretValue permission attached in its IAM policy.
-If the IAM role doesn't have the required permissions, then you can add the following policy to the IAM role:
+Verify that the IAM role has the secretsmanager:GetSecretValue permission attached in its IAM policy.
+If the IAM role doesn't have the required permissions, then you can add the following policy:

 "Statement": [